Nicola-Russo/Framework-for-smart-grid-security/README.md

 The proposed experimental framework aims to demonstrate how the use of blockchain technology to implement data provenance is an efficient and effective choice to increase the level of IT security of a critical infrastructure such as that of smart grids, with the aim of protecting the data produced by them in order to address the most worrying vulnerabilities.
 In particular, we have chosen to adapt to the specific use case of smart grids, a blockchain-based platform called IoTProvenance developed by Marten Sigwart, which allows you to create, modify and invalidate data records, and to store them within the blockchain, going to meet the security requirements, i.e. authenticity, reliability and integrity of data.

-The framework was born from the experimental thesis work, therefore it can be improved, but use it with care.
+The framework was developed during my experimental thesis work for the master's degree, therefore it can be improved, but use it with care.

 # Try to run